syncfusion-content/maui-docs/MAUI/Maps/getting-started1.md

 The [`Layer`]() in [`SfMaps`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) contains collection of [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html).
 The actual geographical rendering is done in the each [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html).
 The [`ShapesSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/source.html) property of the [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html) is of type [`MapShapeSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource-class.html).
 The [`ShapesSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/source.html) can be set as the .json source from file, from network and from stream as bytes.
 Use the respective constructor depends on the type of the source.

-The [`ShapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) property of the [`MapShapeSource`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource-class.html) is used to refer the unique field name in the .json source to identify each shapes.
+The [`ShapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) property of the [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource-class.html) is used to refer the unique field name in the .json source to identify each shapes.
 In [`Mapping the data source`](https://help.syncfusion.com/flutter/maps/getting-started#mapping-the-data-source-for-shape-layer) section of this document, this [`ShapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) will be used to map with respective value returned in [`PrimaryValuePath`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/primaryValueMapper.html) from the data source.

-N> It supports reading and loading the shape files.
-A shape file can be a set of files or a single file.
+N> It supports reading and loading the shape files in .shp file format.

 I> The Mercator projection is the default projection in the maps.